Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 One exception is receipts for legally risky media (e.g. sexual depictions of minors): I don't publish archive links for those.
 It should be easy to verify them yourself if you need to; I'll provide a user handle if necessary.

+I grouped some related domains together and added receipts to them collectively.
+If you see multiple consecutive domains, that's why.

 <details open=""><summary>Toggle receipts</summary>

 ### FediNuke entries